aaronpk/Google-Voice-PHP-API/README.md

 An API to interact with Google Voice using PHP.

-Currently the API can place calls, cancel previously placed calls, send and receive SMS messages, add a note to or remove a note from a message or voicemail, mark a message or voicemail as read or unread, and download transcriptions and/or MP3 files of voicemail.
+Currently, the API can place calls, cancel previously placed calls, send and receive SMS messages, add a note to or remove a note from a message or voicemail, mark a message or voicemail as read or unread, and download transcriptions and/or MP3 files of voicemail.
 Feel free to implement new functionality and send me your